 Make no mistake about it, this 2015/16 Premier League campaign is going to prove a make or break season, not just for Liverpool Football Club, but also specifically for Brendan Rodgers as well.

 However, as has already been widely reported within the broader footballing community in this country, Liverpool ultimately have no choice but to begin the 2015/16 campaign without a certain Raheem Sterling on board.
+You can bet on Liverpool to win the league with a welcome bonus from one of these bookies this season.
 The club have admittedly sought to reinvest the whopping £49 million they received from Manchester City back into the squad at Anfield this summer, yet seeing as very little can seemingly be relied upon in the modern game these days, the Reds must continue to work hard and certainly not take their current position for granted.

 So then, in light of the recent transfer activity that has taken place on Merseyside recently, just which of the newly acquired Liverpool stars can send the Reds back among the Premier League’s top-four this season?

 Well, the sensible starting point within this debate would seemingly arrive in the form of ex-Aston Villa front-man, Christian Benteke.
 The 24-year-old Belgian international already has bags of experience in the English game under his belt at this stage in his career, which should provide his new set of supporters with that tad more reliability in front of goal next term.

 Against Stoke City this weekend, the bustling centre-forward proved himself a real handful for the Potters’ defence – and subsequently served Brendan Rodgers with some truly promising potential up-top for his side this season.
 Benteke will almost definitely turn out to be a much better asset than Mario Balotelli on Merseyside, due to his hunger and determination to make things happen in front of goal, but whether or not the big Belgian will actually prove worthy of his hefty price-tag seemingly remains to be decided…